 What was I doing?
-I asked myself this more times than I cared to remember.
+I asked myself this more times than I care to remember.
 This was crazy.
 Who took a year off to go on a festival bender?
+To write a book?
 Well, I knew the answer.
-The type of person who holidayed in remote, sweaty regions with poor toilet facilities; who enjoyed eating mysterious and membraney-type food smacking their lips while they did so; the type of person who liked to poke dangerous animals with short sticks just for the fun of reaction - that's who.
+It was the type of person who liked to holiday in remote sweaty regions with poor toilet facilities; who enjoyed eating mysterious and membraney-stuffed food smacking their lips while they did so; the type of person who poked dangerous animals with short sticks just for the joy of reaction - that's who.

 And that wasn’t me.

 Sometimes my life felt like a litany of cool and sexy things I'd never tried.
-Hey Izz, want to go rock climbing? - don't like heights.
-Hey Izz, what about surfing? - can't tread water.
-Hey Izz, how about sky diving? - nope.
-Tandem sky diving? - and get strapped to the front of another dude?
-Pfffft.
+Hey Izz, want to try rock climbing? - don't like heights.
+Hey Izz, what to go surfing? - can't tread water.
+Hey Izz, what about sky diving? - nope.
+Tandem sky diving? - and get strapped to another dude?
+Pleeease.

-And let us not forget, also, that I was an apple not far fallen, a trusting and loving consumer of mass-production, of convenience, with no real skills, who'd long since known that when the apocalypse came, when solar flares struck and humanity went tumbling back into the next Dark Ages, I would be among the first to die, from starvation, a dented tin of peaches in one hand, and the rock in which I tried to open it the other.
+And let us not forget, also, that I was an apple not far fallen, a trusting and loving consumer of mass-production, of convenience, with no real skills, who'd long since known that should the apocalypse come, should solar flares strike and humanity go tumbling back into the Dark Ages, I would be among the first to die, from starvation, a dented tin of peaches in one hand, and the rock in which I tried to open it the other.